Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 #### Loggers

 Loggers provide traces of analysis execution.
-Depending on the logger used, this trace will is visible in different places.
+Depending on the logger used, this trace can be found in different places.
 In MuTalk, they have the *Logging* tag and are used as follows:
 ```smalltalk
 analysis logger: myLogger.
 ```